fernandorgs/learning-python/README.md

 # learning-python
-Repository for my Python study codes
+Repository for learning Python and Git.